 - How-to type posts.

-However, it’s also important to mix in other types of posts—interviews, industry research, more newsy content—to provide variety for your readers.
+However, it’s also essential to mix in other posts—interviews, industry research, more newsy content—to provide variety for your readers.
 Don’t fixate on word count.
 Although the top search results are often longer posts (1,500 or more words), shorter posts can rank quite well depending on the topic.

-To discover topics that are likely to resonate with your audience, use tools like Answer the Public, SEMrush, or Serpstat.
+To discover topics likely to resonate with your audience, use tools like Answer the Public, SEMrush, or Serpstat.